ksindi/awesome-vendors/README.md

 # Awesome Vendors

 List of recommended SaaS vendors.
+Confidence represents the likelihood I would stick with the vendor long term.

 | Type of service                | Vendor              | Confidence |